-Green Card Eligibility Categories and Permanent Residence in the U.S.
+Green card eligibility categories and permanent residence in the U.S.

 How can I leave the U.S. with an expiring Green Card?

 My problem is that I must renew my Green Card as it is expiring.
-However, my father is gravely ill and I want to visit him before he dies.
-What can I do?
+However, My father is gravely ill and I want to visit him before he dies.

 You are correct that in that many applications at USCIS are taking longer.
 Just recently, U.S. Citizenship and Immigration Services (USCIS) announced the launch of the I-90 pilot project in Los Angeles that will reduce the wait time to replace or renew a permanent resident card or green card from a year to less than a week.

 The I-90 pilot project in Los Angeles is one of several USCIS Internet-based customer service initiatives.